Religion in Namibia: Other Christian denomination

 The Anglican Church consists of a single diocese (Anglican Diocese of Namibia), forming part of the Metropolitan province of Southern Africa.
 It is strongest in the north of the country.
 The Namibian Anglican church gave strong opposition to the imposition of apartheid policies during South African occupation, as a result of which a succession of Anglican diocesan bishops, suffragan bishops, and vicars-general were deported.
 The Anglican church worships principally in the English and Kwanyama languages.

-Smaller numbers are affiliated with the Baptist Church, the Methodist Church, the Church of Jesus Christ of Latter-day Saints (Mormons), the New Apostolic Church, the Seventh-day Adventist Church, Branhamism, a number of Zionist Churches (practicing a mixture of traditional African beliefs), and Pentecostal Christianity.
-The Dutch Reformed Church of Namibia is predominantly made up of members of the Afrikaner ethnic group.
+Smaller numbers are affiliated with the Baptist Church, the Methodist Church, the Church of Jesus Christ of Latter-day Saints (Mormons), the Seventh-day Adventist Church, a number of Zionist Churches (practicing a mixture of traditional African beliefs), and Pentecostal Christianity.

 Minor religions

 Practitioners of other religions are predominantly immigrants, descendants of immigrants, or recent converts.
 They reside primarily in urban areas.

-Islam is practised by a minority, with Muslims in Namibia being almost exclusively Sunni.
-The total number of Muslims in the country is in dispute, with estimates ranging from less than 1% to 3%.
+Islam is practised by a minority, with Muslims in Namibia being mainly Sunni.

 Other religions practised in the country include Judaism (with about 100 members), Buddhism, and the Baháʼí Faith.

-Indigenous religions are practiced by the small Himba and San ethnic groups, which comprise less than 1% and 3% respectively of the population.
+Indigenous religions are practiced by the small Himba and San ethnic groups, which comprised less than 1% and 3% respectively of the population in 2007.

-There are few atheists in the country.
+Atheists make up 0.02% of the country in 2020.

+Education

+Government schools include classes on “religious and moral education” which includes moral principles and human rights.

 Clerical misconduct in Namibian churches

-It has been reported that senior church officials and pastors in Namibia are involved in mismanagement of the churches' funds of millions of Namibian dollars.
+In the early 2000s it was reported that senior church officials and pastors in Namibia are involved in mismanagement of the churches' funds of millions of Namibian dollars.
 Many pastors were involved in scams and other serious criminal activities such as rape or handling of counterfeit currency of millions of U. S. dollars.
 The Namibian government is to investigate and combat such illegal practices so as to maintain the integrity, dignity, esteemed purpose, and high standards of such religious institutions in Namibia.

+In 2022, Namibia police shut down what they called “fake churches” - this was based on allegations that they promoted civil unrest, engaged in unsafe practices, and committed fraud.